vamping111/terraform-provider-testmark/website/docs/d/launch_template.html.markdown

 * `filter` - (Optional) Configuration block(s) for filtering.
 Detailed below.
 * `id` - (Optional) The ID of the specific launch template to retrieve.
 * `name` - (Optional) The name of the launch template.
-* `tags` - (Optional) A map of tags, each pair of which must exactly match a pair on the desired Launch Template.
+* `tags` - (Optional) A map of tags, each pair of which must exactly match a pair on the desired launch template.

 ### filter Configuration Block